Hydrogen Fuel Cell Powered Forklifts

 3. How many shifts do you run a day?
 How many days a week do you operate?
 To make this investment worthwhile you need to run 2-1/2 to 3 shifts a day, 6-7 days a week.
 This primarily is directed at a competing technology, fast charge.
 Fast charge delivers the same benefits by eliminating battery changing, but requires time during a workday to recharge a battery to 100% so that it is ready for the operator the following day.
 Essentially hydrogen forklifts allow you to run 24/7 at a close to 100% fleet utilization.

 The retrofit of hydrogen fuel cells requires more work on the outside of your warehouse than it does on the inside.
 The majority of the work is done on the outside of the building adding the hydrogen infrastructure required to support the fueling stations inside you’re warehouse.
-A typical distribution center may require 2-6 hydrogen refueling stations inside your warehouse but some of the larger automotive plants like BMW in South Carolina have up to 17 dispensing stations.
+A typical distribution center may require 2-6 hydrogen refueling stations inside your warehouse but some of the larger automotive plants have up to 17 dispensing stations.

 If you are a customer that is building a new warehouse now is a great time to consider Hydrogen fuel cells to power your forklifts.
 You would be amazed at how much it costs to run electric lines for battery rooms and charging stations.
 That expense will go a long way to paying for hydrogen infrastructure required to power hydrogen fueling stations.